Kurento/kurento/source/dev/dev_guide.rst

 .. code-block:: shell

-   # Actually start running the KMS process
+   # Actually start running the Kurento Media Server process
    (gdb) run

-   # At this point, KMS is running; wait until the crash happens,
+   # At this point, Kurento is running; now try to make the crash happen,
    # which will return you to the "(gdb)" prompt.
    #
    # Or you can press "Ctrl+C" to force an interruption.